Last Updated on August 24, 2023

 The Finger Lakes Watkins Glen State Park

-I didn’t have much free time since I was going for a driving experience at the Watkins Glen International track.
-But still, I wanted to at least see part of the park.
+I only had a little free time since I was going for a driving experience at the Watkins Glen International track, but I still wanted to at least see part of the park.
+I found it a beautiful place, perfect for a leisurely amble.
+Its gorge walk weaves between 200-foot cliffs, taking you over and under 19 waterfalls.

-After an hour or so I returned to my car to head over to the racetrack.
-I had a “Drive The Glen!” ticket and was excited about driving on the famous track.
-But it turned out not to be what I expected.
+After an hour, I returned to my car to head to the racetrack.
+I had a “Drive the Glen!” ticket and was excited about driving on the famous track.
+The fee is $30 per vehicle, payable online or at Gate 2, directly off County Route 16.
+Unfortunately, however, it turned out not to be what I expected.

-I assumed I would be taking a ride in a racecar, as I did in Homestead, FL five years earlier.
-But instead I found I would be driving my own car for several laps around the track behind a pace car.
+I assumed I would be riding in a racecar, as I had done in Homestead, FL, some five years earlier.
+But instead, I found I would be driving my car for several laps around the track behind a pace car.

-I was disappointing since I thought it was going to be a waste of my time.
-But once on the track I realized that despite the lack of great speed, it provided a good sense of race-car driving.
+I was disappointed since I thought it would waste my time.
+But once on the track, I realized that despite the lack of speed, it provided a good sense of racecar driving.

-Even though I was driving at about half the speed of professional drivers, I discovered how difficult it was to navigate the track’s twists, turns and banks.
-It gave me a new appreciation of the skill set needed by professional drivers on the circuit.
+Even though I was driving at about half the speed of professional drivers, I discovered how difficult it was to navigate the track’s twists and turns.
+It gave me a new appreciation for the skill set needed by professional drivers on the circuit.

 Lunch at a Winery, a Stop at a Distillery

 I spent my afternoon driving about the eastern shore of the lake.
-Every now and then I’d see a diamond-shaped sign with a horse and buggy on it.
-They were warnings about Mennonite and Amish farmers in the area who still travel the roads in their buggies.
+Occasionally, I’d see a diamond-shaped sign with a horse and buggy on it.
+These signs warned about Mennonite and Amish farmers who still travel the roads in their buggies.

-I visited a few of the incredible number of vineyards and boutique wineries in the area.
-Later I stopped for lunch at the Red Newt Cellars Winery and Bistro for a delicious lunch.
-I dined looking out over the vineyards that flowed down to the lake.
+I visited a few of the area’s incredible vineyards and boutique wineries.
+Later, I stopped for lunch at the Red Newt Cellars Winery and Bistro for a delicious lunch.
+I dined, looking out over the vineyards that flowed to the lake.

-The area isn’t all wineries, however.
-I made it a point to also stop at the Finger Lakes Distilling Company, a craft distillery.
-It uses locally sourced grains and other products, distilling them all in the traditional method.
+Although the area has the largest number of vineyards in the state, it isn’t all wineries.
+I also made it a point to stop at the Finger Lakes Distilling Company.
+This craft distillery uses locally sourced grains and other products and distills them all using the traditional method.

-Luckily, I was able to have a chat with its owner, Brian McKenzie.
-He explained to me all about distilling various grains to make different kinds of whiskeys and other products.
-I sampled a delicious Irish-style “pot whiskey,” so named since it cannot be called “Irish” because it’s distilled in America.
+Luckily, I was able to chat with its owner, Brian McKenzie.
+He explained all about distilling various grains to make different kinds of whiskey and other products.
+I sampled a delicious Irish-style “pot whiskey,” which is so named because it cannot be called “Irish” since it’s distilled in America.

 The National Soaring Museum in the Finger Lakes

-Early the next morning I made my way to Harris Hill, home to the National Soaring Museum and the place I was to take a glider ride.
+Early the following day, I went to Harris Hill, home to the National Soaring Museum, where I would take a glider ride.
 I was glad I had scheduled myself to go in the morning since afternoon thunderstorms had been rolling through the area for some days.

 The ugly duckling of the collection was a troop-carrying glider from World War II that looked more like a large shoebox with wings.
-Climb inside the clumsy-looking glider and you’ll experience what the D-Day troops had to endure and also see just how flimsy the craft were.
+Climb inside the clumsy-looking glider, and you’ll experience what the D-Day troops had to endure and see just how flimsy the craft was.

 On to Mark Twain Country

-If you’ve ever read Twain’s works or would just like to learn more about the man who William Faulkner praised as “the first truly American writer,” it’s a stop well worth making if you’re in the area.
+If you’ve ever read Twain’s works or would like to learn more about the man William Faulkner praised as “the first truly American writer,” it’s a stop worth making if you’re in the area.

-You’ll also find Twain’s grave in the nearby Woodlawn Cemetery.
-(To learn more about Twain’s life in the Elmira area, see Into Mark Twain Country, In Upstate New York).
+Twain’s grave is in the nearby Woodlawn Cemetery.
+(To learn more about Twain’s life in the Elmira area, see Into Mark Twain Country in Upstate New York.)

 The Arnot Museum in Elmira

-If you visit Elmira also plan to spend time at the well-regarded Arnot Art Museum.
-It’s a stunning small art museum, the type you only stumble upon every once in a great while.
+If you visit Elmira, plan to spend time at the well-regarded Arnot Art Museum.
+It’s a stunning small art museum, the type you only stumble upon occasionally.

 You may also enjoy: 10 Really Interesting American Small Museums / Literary Landmarks: Inside the Homes of Famous Writers / A Winter Weekend Getaway to Vermont